 Hang on to your screenwriting credit by thinking like a producer

 Do an entire draft where you approach your rewrite from the point of view of a Line Producer or UPM, with a 100% focus on the bottom line: how much things are gonna cost, how difficult each scene is going to be to shoot, etc.

 If you can merge scenes together to save a shooting day, do it.

 If you can turn 15 pages of NIGHT – EXTERIOR into DAY – EXTERIOR, you’ll likely save the production a ton of money on light rentals, avoid a bunch of crazy turnaround and people working from 6PM to 6AM, and a bunch of other logistic crap the UPM has to deal with.

 Don’t supplicate your entire creative work to the practicalities of shooting, but do what you can to keep the UPM and/or 1st AD from bitching about how such-and-such scene needs to be rewritten for production.

-When the UPM or 1st AD bitches, the Producer listens.
+When the UPM or 1st AD complains, the Producer listens.
 And if the producer wants to bring you back for these fixes and pay you, awesome.
 But in all likelihood, he’ll either ask you to do it for free, or, what’s worse, bring in some junior hack writer to make the changes to your script to fit Production’s needs.

-And if THAT happens, good luck.
+And if that happens, good luck.
 Because I’ve seen many of these “production re-writers” jockey their way into co-writing credits.